shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 I am limiting this field to 512 characters max.

+* HTTPS management *
+I re-enabled HTTPS access in the firmware.
+From the Administration->System page you can configure your router so it accepts connections on http, https or both.
+You can also change the https port to a different one (default is 8443).

 * WPS button mode - toggle radio *
 You can configure the router so pressing the WPS button will toggle the radio on/off instead of starting WPS mode.
 The option to enable this feature can be found on the Administration page, under the System tab.

 Notes